aidenbanuelos/Revenue-Retention-Analytics/README.md

 I'm a data analytics student completing a formal certificate while building real projects to bridge into a full-time analytics role.
 My background is in no-code automation (n8n, Make, GoHighLevel) and I'm actively developing SQL, database, and BI skills to complement that foundation.

-I built TitanTrack to prove I can take a business problem, translate it into analytical questions, write the queries, and communicate the findings, not just run a tool.
+I built TitianTrack to prove I inderstand the business side of data, not just the technical side.

 **Open to data analytics internships and entry-level analyst roles.**